-Proto-Sound® state-of-the-art design includes a self-charging battery backup system for improved performance at any speed.
+Proto-Sound® includes a self-charging battery backup system for improved performance at any speed.
 The battery ensures that power to the sound system will remain on during directional changes, while setting RESET options or when traveling over spots of dirty track and switches.
-The self-charging battery backup system is automatically turned on or off whenever track power is turned on or off.
+The self-recharging battery backup system is automatically turned on or off.
+There no switches needed to enjoy the benefits of the automatic battery backup system.

 Proto-Sound® contains a warning alarm if the battery backup system fails to automatically disengage when track power is turned off.
-Should the backup system fail, you will hear a repeating horn or whistle blast indicating that this has occurred.
+Should the backup system fail, you will hear a repeating whistle blast indicating that this has occurred.
 Should this happen, unplug the battery from the Proto-Sound® module (to prevent the battery from being run down) and contact MTH for instructions on returning the train for repair.

-REPLACING THE PROTOSOUNDS® BATTERY
+REPLACING THE PROTOSOUND® BATTERY

-The Proto-Sound® battery is a special NiCad 7-cell, 8.4v battery -NOT the 6-cell, 7.2v battery found in most convenience stores.
+The Proto-Sound® battery (located in the tender body), is a special NiCad 7-cell, 8.4v battery -NOT the 6-cell, 7.2v battery found in most convenience stores.
+The battery is continually charged from the track when power is applied above 10 volts should last for up to five years.
+In addition, the NiCad battery is a dry battery and should not leak or cause any damage to your locomotive during its lifetime.
 The 6-cell NiCad is NOT recommended for use with Proto-Sound® applications.
-The battery is continually charged from the track when power is applied and should last for up to five years.
-In addition, the NiCad battery is a dry battery and should not leak or cause any damage to your locomotive during its lifetime.

-If you notice that the sounds seem distorted or garbled at low voltages or become silent when power from the transformer is shut off, the battery may be going bad.
+If you notice that the sounds seem distorted or garbled at low voltages or become silent when power from the transformer is shut off, the battery may be failing.
 Before replacing the battery, you should put the engine in NEUTRAL and leave the transformer throttle set at about 12 volts for 15 minutes.
 This should temporarily recharge the battery.
 If the garbled or distorted sounds are reduced, then your battery charge has worn down.
-You can give your battery a full charge by leaving the engine ON in the NEUTRAL position and the transformer throttle set at about 12 volts for 6 hours.
+You can give your battery a full charge by leaving the engine ON in the NEUTRAL position for 6 hours.

-Note: When charging the battery in neutral, if your trains contains a Smoke Unit, it should be turned OFF to prevent damage to the wick and the heating elements
+Note: When charging the battery in neutral, if your trains contains a Smoke Unit should be turned OFF to prevent damage to the wick and the heating elements.

-If you need to replace the battery, they are available from MTH Proto-Sound® Electronics at 7020 Columbia Gateway Drive, Columbia,
+If you need to replace the battery, they are available from MTH Proto-Sound® Electronics at 7020 Columbia Gateway Drive, Columbia, MD 21046-1532.

-MD 21046-1532.
 A standard 9v alkaline battery can be substituted as a temporary fix, but, since alkaline batteries can't take a charge, it will eventually wear down.

-PROTOSOUND® VOLUME ADJUSTMENT
+MANUALLY ADJUSTING THE PROTOSOUND® VOLUME

 Your Proto-Sound® system has two types of volume adjustment.
-A manual turn knob on the bottom of the chassis (See Fig. 6 below) allows you to control all the sounds in the system and a remote control "RESET" option (Option # 6), allows you to control the volume level of the engine sounds remotely from the transformer.
-Turning the volume adjustment knob clockwise will increase the volume and counterclockwise will lower the volume of all sounds; bell, whistle, engine sounds, enhanced neutral sounds, etc. For information on operating the RESET volume adjustment option, see the section entitled "Programming Proto-Sound® RESET Options" on the following pages.
+A manual turn knob on the bottom of the chassis (See Fig. 6 below) allows you to control all the sounds in the system and a remote control "RESET" option (Option # 6) allows you to control the volume level of the engine chuff sounds remotely from the transformer.
+Turning the volume adjustment knob one direction will increase the volume.
+Turning it the opposite direction will lower the volume of all sounds: bell, whistle, and enhanced neutral sounds.
+For information on operating the RESET volume adjustment option, see the section entitled "Programming Proto-Sound® RESET Options" on the following pages.

-Figure 6: Adjusting The ProtoSound® Volume
+Figure 6: Adjusting The Proto-Sound® Volume